Silence On The Sidelines: An MLB Insider's 'Manifesto' On Youth Sports

 DAVIES: OK, now that means that - one of the big decisions a manager has to make is when to pull a pitcher.
 And so hundreds of times when you were a catcher, you would go out to the mound and hear these conversations - one of the - when the manager comes out, talks to the pitcher and asks him to give up the ball so he can bring in - somebody in from the bullpen.
 I wonder, over the years as you saw those conversations, were there - did you think, you know what?
 This is how I would do it.
 Did you see people - managers - making mistakes in communication that you felt like you wouldn't make or you'd want to do differently?

-MATHENY: I would - if I had already had my mind made up, I'd tell you, yeah, I know you could, but, you know, you had a rough time getting the two guys out that are on base right now.
+MATHENY: If I had already had my mind made up, I'd tell you, yeah, I know you could, but, you know, you had a rough time getting the two guys out that are on base right now.
 So we need to get you some help.
-And typically, I'll be honest with them, and I'll give them a reason.
+And typically I'll be honest with them, and I'll give them a reason.
 If they've just thrown too many pitches, I just didn't like what I saw, I'll tell them.
 I said, listen, I believe that you could get this next guy out, but right now we're in a bind, and we need some help.

 But there's not a lot of that conversation that goes on, believe it or not.
 Once again, I have maybe two veteran pitchers that are starters, and it's typically the starters that are trying to stay in the game a little longer.
 They will give me kind of a lobbying position, but I know it before I ever get there.
 So I'm either - once again, I'm, you know, on a reconnaissance where I'm just seeing what they're thinking, and I've had them talk me into it before.
 And I'll tell them, hey, you're about your pitch count.
 You've got five pitches left.
 You better get us these two outs in five pitches, or I'm coming back to get you, and then they're prepared for when I come out the second time.